singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ![](media/IX_06_07.JPG)

 How many nodes are in this tree now?
 We might notice that the tree now just shoots straight down, to a depth of roughly n.
 Each node of those nodes has one other child, resulting in roughly 2n children in the tree.
-This gives us a runtime ofO(n).
+This gives us a runtime of O(n).

 Often it can be useful to picture the recursion tree as something like this: